jspahrsummers/correct-behavior-through-type-safety/Correct Behavior Through Type Safety.md

 ^ Fundamentally, a passing test is merely _one piece_ of evidence that your behavior is correct.
 Although a test can _disprove_ correctness by failing, it can never _prove_ it by succeeding.
 It's just supporting material.

-^ On the other hand, types actually _are_ proof, by the Curry-Howard correspondence I mentioned earlier.
+^ On the other hand, types actually _are_ proof, by the Curry-Howard correspondence/equivalence I mentioned earlier.
 Whatever assertions you have encoded into your program's types will be proven or disproven by the typechecker.

 ---